Loco Moco

 • 2 tablespoons vegetable oil

-• 1/2 cup yellow onion thinly sliced
+• 1/2 cup yellow onion, thinly sliced

 • 1 cup sliced mushrooms

-• 5 tablespoons soy sauce (divided)
+• 5 tablespoons soy sauce, (divided-low sodium is fine)

-• 2 cups beef broth
+• 2 cups beef broth, (low sodium is fine)

 • 2 tablespoons cornstarch